marqs85/cps2_digiav/board/cps1/doc/install.md

 Step 3: Audio, power and button signals
 --------------------------

 Audio is extracted from YM2151 and R49.
 Use coax cable for oCM and DAO signals.

 5V/GND can be extracted from certain CCX caps, e.g. the one shown in the signal reference image.

+The board is operated via 2 keys which can be implemeted with one of the alternatives below:
+* Wire vol-/vol+ pads to existing button lines on JAMMA connector (e.g. P1 credit & start).
-Wire two external pushbuttons to the board: one terminal to GND and another to vol-/vol+.
+* Wire two external pushbuttons to the board: one terminal to GND and another to vol-/vol+.
+Solder resistors R7 and R8 (10k 0603) to the board.
+* If using CPS2 I/O Interface, vol-/vol+ pads can be wired to its up/down keys (see parts list on main README).
+R7 and R8 need to be installed as well.

 ![](install-3.jpg)